-Monitors are better for competitive gaming since they are much more responsive than TVs.
-However, for those who don’t mind the higher response times and potential aliasing, a TV is just as viable a choice as a monitor, especially for users who prefer a bigger screen.
+However, for those who don’t mind a higher response time, a TV is just as viable a choice as a monitor, especially for users who prefer a bigger screen.

 TV vs Monitor – How Do They Differ?